 Where is the Park Garden Trail being held?

 In the Nottingham Park Estate.
 Please come through any of the public entrances.
-Marshals will guide you to the ticketpoints, and to parking.
+Greeters will guide you to the ticketpoints, and to parking.
 Please see our Getting here / Contact us tab for more details and postcodes.

 What are the timings?

 How much are tickets and where do I buy them?

 Tickets for adults are £7.50 each, youngsters 18 years of age and under (accompanied by fee-paying adult) go free!
 You can buy tickets online in advance - see Tickets tab - or on PGT day from one of our ticketpoints, using card or cash (our volunteer marshals will guide you to the nearest ticketpoint when you arrive, see Getting here / Contact us tab for more details).
 It would help us a lot if you could pay with exact change please!

 I have bought my ticket online, where do I collect it at PGT?

 Where can I park in The Park?

 Parking is free to visitors on PGT day, between 11am and 6.30pm.
-As you drive into The Park, our volunteer marshals will guide you to the best places to park, as the roads start to fill.
+As you drive into The Park, our volunteer greeters will guide you to the best places to park, as the roads start to fill.
 Please park before purchasing your ticket.
 Please do not park on double blue lines, and of course, not in front of residents' garages, driveways, etc.